Insurance and Lymphedema Treatment

 Content Contributor: Andrea Branas, MSE, MPT, CLT

-Treatment for lymphedema requires ongoing care from a physician and a physical or occupational therapist (PT/OT).
-You will need to purchase supplies to control your swelling.
+Lymphedema treatment requires ongoing care from a team of providers.
+You also will need to purchase supplies to control your swelling.
 This article provides you with information to use when speaking to your insurance company.
 Every insurance carrier and plan is different – you should find out the specifics of your plan before beginning treatment.
 Lymphedema is a chronic disease.
 If left untreated or under-treated, it can lead to infection, disability, disfigurement, or death.

 Your Treatment Team